 Time Outdoors Reduces ADHD Symptoms

-Here at Triangle Cross Ranch, we’ve spent time with many teen boys who struggle with ADHD.
+Here at Triangle Cross Ranch, LLC, we’ve spent time with many teen boys who struggle with ADHD.
 Often, ADHD symptoms exacerbate problems in school, conflict with parents and other authority figures, and even contributes to risk-taking behavior.
 We’ve found that time spent outdoors doing hard work has a major impact on ADHD symptoms.
 Recently, scientific studies have come to the same conclusions.

 In a study conducted by the University of Illinois at Urbana-Champaign, it was found that time spent in green environs helped improve focus, memory retention, and irritability for children with ADHD.
 This is even true when results are adjusted for socio-economic background.
 Working with over 400 children who had been diagnosed with ADHD, scientists guided children through a variety of activities, and then invited parents to report on ADHD symptoms for a period after each activity period.
 Even when children were doing exactly the same activity indoors and outdoors, it was found that the outdoor time was significantly more effective.
 You can read more about the study and its results here.

 Although medication is available to treat ADHD, many people hesitate to utilize this treatment.
 For one thing, treating children with medication is always a hard decision, considering the amount of variables and risks involved.
 For another, when people learn that ADHD could be a lifelong challenge, they usually prefer to find natural lifestyle solutions that they can use for self-management.
 Here at Triangle Cross, we empower young men with coping techniques that can help them navigate adult life, whatever challenges they face.
 Call today to learn more.